FrancisCrickInstitute/Behavioural_board/README.md

 # Limitations

 If you are using Teensy LC Pin 1 does not have interrupt capability, therefore Trigger 1 cannot be used using interrupts.
+The DAC BNC connector is wired with to A14 of Teensy 3.2  and A12 of LC so it cannot be used with the Teensy 4.0.

 # References